MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/network.md

 2. In the **Suggested people to add** section:

    * If the person is listed, select the star under the name to mark the person as important.
-   * If not listed, search for the person's name, and then select the star next to the name.
+   * If the person is not listed, search for the person's name, and then select the star next to the name.

 **To remove a person from your important list**